 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-First Exchange Bank's score of 23 is higher than 71% of the industry.
+First Exchange Bank's score of 23 is lower than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.